HexxoGit/ProductManager-Backend/README.md

     * DTOs instead of directly using the entities
     * Refactor so Handlers are Service injected and we can handle the logic on the Service, creating an abstraction layer and going acording to best practises
     * GetAllRecords need to map user
+    * Add Swager or similar tool to facilitate Endpoint sharing and testing.
     * !Testing!